 Changes will be required to the IANA Function Operator and Root Zone Maintainer software to remove this requirement.
 In the very short term, IANA staff could take over this role of authorizing all changes.

 Currently there is a Cooperative Agreement between the NTIA and the Root Zone Maintainer.
 The NTIA has said that there will be a parallel but separate transition to disengage the NTIA from the Root Zone Maintainer.
-The exact form of the latter transition is not currently known, nor what will replace the current Cooperative Agreement.
-However, there will likely be a requirement to have a formal agreement between the IANA Function Operator and The Root Zone Maintainer.
+The exact form of the latter transition is not currently known, nor whether anything will replace the current Cooperative Agreement.
+However, there may be a requirement to have a formal agreement between the IANA Function Operator and The Root Zone Maintainer.
 In the event that the Cooperative Agreement stays in place post-IANA transition (on a temporary or permanent basis), it is likely that some wording changes in it will be required to remove the requirement for NTIA authorization for Root Zone changes.

 [Do we want to require that any additional checks/balances/verifications be added in light of the elimination of the NTIA authorization?
 See section 4]